zeek/zeek/scripts/base/bif/plugins/Bro_TCP.events.bif.zeek.rst

       application-layer protocol analyzers internally.
 Subsequent invocations of this event for the same connection receive non-overlapping in-order chunks of its TCP payload stream.
-It is however undefined what size each chunk has; while Bro passes the data on as soon as possible, specifics depend on network-level effects such as latency, acknowledgements, reordering, etc.
+It is however undefined what size each chunk has; while Zeek passes the data on as soon as possible, specifics depend on network-level effects such as latency, acknowledgements, reordering, etc.

 .. zeek:id:: tcp_multiple_checksum_errors